Mobius1D/ReinforcementLearning.jl/docs/homepage/blog/ospp_final_term_report_210370741/index.md

 - Added [Deep OPE](https://github.com/google-research/deep_ope)\dcite{DBLP:journals/corr/abs-2103-16596} models for D4RL datasets.
 - Researched and implemented FQE\dcite{DBLP:journals/corr/abs-2007-09055} for which the basic implementation works but there are some flaws that need to be fixed.

+## Completed Work
+The following work has been done post mid-term evaluation.

 ### Bsuite Datasets
 It involved work similar to RL Unplugged Atari Datasets which involves multi threaded dataloading.
 It is implemented using a [`Ring Buffer`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/f1837a93c4c061925d92167c3480a423007dae5c/src/ReinforcementLearningDatasets/src/rl_unplugged/util.jl#L89) for storing and loading batches of data.